LeHan-ZJU/ThermalPose/README.md

 # ThermalPose

-Human Pose Estimation Model for Thermal Imaging Data
+Human Pose Estimation for Thermal Imaging Data

 ## To be continue...